-Policy Evaluation: Development and Public Policy
+Choose Advanced Industrial Organisation or Policy Evaluation: Development and Public Policy.

 The academic programme culminates in a thesis, which allows you to engage with state-of-the-art data analysis and statistical techniques.
 The Master’s thesis is the final requirement for your graduation.
 It is your chance to dive deep into a topic in your field of choice (track) that you are enthusiastic about, and allows you to do an independent research project.
 A professor of your track will supervise and support you in writing your thesis.

-If you are a student of the Economics MSc and you have a record of academic excellence, a critical mind and an enthusiasm for applied research, then our Economics Honours programme is a great opportunity for you.
+If you are a student of the Master's Economics and you have a record of academic excellence, a critical mind and an enthusiasm for applied research, then our Economics Honours programme is a great opportunity for you.

 Even when well-intended, not all policy interventions have been successful.
 Some have even failed miserably.
 How does economics provide governments information for intervention?
 How can a policy adviser identify which policies may actually work?
 Learn about current debates and how to formulate your own position using modern research methods from applied econometrics, industrial organisation and microeconomic theory.

 This Master's perfectly blends my two passions: economics and policy analysis.
 It's a challenging programme, that teaches you hard and soft skills.Anouk Roethof Read about Anouk's experiences with this Master's

 Examples of current newspaper headlines and contemporary issues that could be discussed in your classroom.